y3t1sec/ejpt_study_notes/metasploit_framework/enumeration.md

 auxiliary/scanner/discovery/udp_sweep

-to add the route to a meterpreter session
+to add the route to a meterpreter session **note: for portscanning you must use scanner/portscan/tcp as db_nmap appears unreliable**

 run autoroute -s <ip.addr>